jsiwek/rtd-test/index.rst

 Welcome to RTD Test's documentation!
 ====================================

-This is the master branch's documentation.
+This is documentation for v3.0.0.

 .. toctree::
    :maxdepth: 2